cgtuebingen/jannik-hofmann-master-thesis/README.md

 Due to the huge size of UE4 (Unreal Engine 4) projects, only part of the project structure has been uploaded to this repo.

 To recreate the NeuralVisUAL project, please create a new UE4 project on your own, then overwrite the *Content*, *Plugins*, and *Source* folders of that project with the ones found in the *NeuralVisUE* folder of this repo.
+Afterwards, please navigate to NeuralVisUE/Plugins/NeuralInteractionClient/Source/ThirdParty and create a folder BoostLibrary, containing boost_1_75_0 with the boost library source code, [downloaded and unpacked from boost.org](https://www.boost.org/users/history/version_1_75_0.html)
+You also need to prepare to use a boost library binary, as described in step 5 of the getting started-guide for [Windows](https://www.boost.org/doc/libs/1_75_0/more/getting_started/windows.html) or [Unix](https://www.boost.org/doc/libs/1_75_0/more/getting_started/unix-variants.html)
+Please verify that the following path exists: NeuralVisUE/Plugins/NeuralInteractionClient/Source/ThirdParty/BoostLibrary/boost_1_75_0/boost/beast/websocket
-This UE4 project can then be run to start the NeuralVisUAL client.
+The complete UE4 project can then be run to start the NeuralVisUAL client.

 For the server, simply execute the *Python Interaction Scripts/centralController.py* file in python.
 If python throws errors due to missing libraries, please install the relevant libraries to your python environment.